YingchangLiu/dotfiles/README.md

 - wallpaper engine on linux
 - waybar
 - wofi
-- zsh, working with autojump, autosuggestions, command-not-found, completions, history-substring-search and syntax-highlighting
+- zsh, working with autocomplete, autojump, autosuggestions, command-not-found, completions, history-substring-search, powerlevel-10k and syntax-highlighting

 ### PKGBUILDs
 Research packages that are maintained by me or archived for geophysics.